xraypy/sitka-spruce/_sources/installation.rst.txt

 use.
 Comments and suggestions are welcome.

 Sitka Spruce requires Python 3.11 or higher and wxPython 4.2.4.
-Other required packages and minmimum versions are listed in the `pyproject.toml` file in the source code repository.
+Other required packages and minimum versions are listed in the `pyproject.toml` file in the source code repository.
 All of the required dependencies are available from `pip` or on `conda` channels.